 Derisive smile unfaded, Hajime did at least admit, “You have a point there.”

-Someone was about to walk through the ghost again, and Sano stood abruptly as once again he pulled the spirit quickly toward himself.
+Someone was about to walk through the ghost again, and Sano stood abruptly as once again he pulled the it quickly toward himself.
 “Come on.
 There’s too many people in here; let’s go outside.”

-The walk wasn’t exactly picturesque; next door to the coffee shop was a tire store that filled the air with an intolerable reek of rubber, followed by a gas station and then an apartment complex behind a tall fence.
+The walk wasn’t exactly picturesque; next door to the coffee shop stood a tire store that filled the air with an intolerable reek of rubber, followed by a gas station and then an apartment complex behind a tall fence.
 Sano was getting annoyed from dragging the ghost around so much, and it annoyed him to find himself getting annoyed for no good reason, and then he was annoyed at being annoyed at being annoyed.
 When Hajime evidently found this amusing, Sano at least then had good cause to be annoyed.

 “I guess if you want to know that desperately, I could tell you,” Hajime mused.